Reflecting on Pride Month: Intersecting Identities

 Advocacy and organizing for LGBTQ+ community, while generally hitting a high point during Pride Month, does not stop after June.
 It is crucial to recognize that Pride is year-round and that there is still much progress to be made on local, state, and national levels.
 Outside of Techqueria, I also have the privilege of volunteering on the leadership team for Out in Tech, a global nonprofit uniting the LGBTQ+ community in tech.
 We put on frequent events for the community, both in-person (pre-pandemic) and virtually in the era of COVID-19.
 As underrepresented communities, it is essential that we continue to build each other up, keep spirits high during the current crises we face, and provide space to be who we are – a radical act in itself.

 Techqueria is a 501c3 nonprofit that empowers Latinx professionals with the resources and support that they need to thrive and become leaders in the tech industry.

-The majority of our members work in PDE (product, design and engineering), have 3 to 5 years of experience, identify as millennials and joined Techqueria through word of mouth.
+The majority of our members work in PDE (product, design and engineering), have 5 years of experience on average, identify as millennials and join Techqueria through word of mouth.

 We work with both tech companies and employee resource groups (ERGs) to build Latinx-centered spaces that revolve around career advice, recruiting, mentorship and networking in order to comprehensively affect change in the tech industry.